Free Pattern: Mini Unicorn Floatie Amigurumi

 Affiliate Links Disclaimer: This blog post contains affiliate links and I make a small commission off any purchase you make when you click on them.

 I designed the Mini Unicorn Floatie Amigurumi for the 16 Days of Summer Amigurumi Blog Hop, organized by Joy of Anvi’s Granny Handicrafts.
-For this event, I’ve teamed up with 15 other designers and together we are bringing you 16 summery amigurumi patterns between May 1-16 – all for FREE!
+For this event, I teamed up with 15 other designers and together we released 16 free summery amigurumi patterns between May 1-16, 2021.

 Download an Ad-Free PDF Copy of the Mini Unicorn Floatie Amigurumi Pattern